trezzuri/erpnext-docs/docs/en/setting-up/email/email-domain.md

 ### 1.1 After saving the domain

-Once you click on save, these settings are validated by ERPNext and the Email Domain gets saved.
+Once you click on save, these settings are validated by SOMA and the Email Domain gets saved.
 Sometimes this could take a few seconds and you might have to wait.
 This email domain is then available in a dropdown called Domain in the Email Accounts screen.

 ![Email domain in email account](/files/email-domain1.png)